What is OT, and what is an asset?

 Even today, a majority of organizations attempt to maintain OT asset inventories using Microsoft Excel.
 Excel is a great tool many of things, but OT asset management is not among them.
 Abusing Excel for creating an asset inventory implies manual data collection (“discovery”) — by an already overworked engineering and maintenance department.
 The reality is that no organization has the resources to manually gather configuration data from reasonably sized OT environments; a task that needs to be repeated periodically in order to keep track of configuration changes.

 Technically, automatic discovery of OT assets can be accomplished by two different approaches: Active and passive.
-The passive approach, also called “passive scanning”, analyzes network traffic in a particular subnet and infers device characteristics (such as make and model) from the packets flying by.
+The passive approach, also called “passive sniffing”, analyzes network traffic in a particular subnet and infers device characteristics (such as make and model) from the packets flying by.
 The active approach, also called “active probing”, sends out targeted probes to devices on the network.
 It asks OT devices using legitimate industrial protocols about configuration details such as make and model, installed firmware, and so on.

-“Passive scanning” used to be the method of choice for asset discovery until buyers found out the hard way that in terms of economics, it doesn’t scale.
+“Passive sniffing” used to be the method of choice for asset discovery until buyers found out the hard way that in terms of economics, it doesn’t scale.
 Passive relies on a network appliance in each subnet for digesting processing realtime network traffic from a switch’s SPAN port.
 That may not sound particuarly alarming when one is operating less than ten networks, but it becomes an outright road block when talking about hundreds of networks.

 A similar situation exists for small, dispersed networks as they are typical for water utilities, renewable energy power plants, and oil rigs: If the networks that need to be discovered are in the middle of nowhere and only consist of a handful of devices, sending out an engineer to install a network monitoring appliance is overkill.
 Especially when those same networks can be monitored from afar by active probing.